dzilbermanvmw/tkgicnssupportsampleapp/README.md

 > error=\"Post <https://your_vc_ip:443/sdk>: dial tcp: lookup
 > your\_vc\_ip on 192.168.2.10:53: server misbehaving\"\
 > \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--\
-> **Resolution**: make sure that DNS server is running and listening on
+> **Resolution**: make sure that DNS server is up & running and listening on
-> port 53, restart if needed
+> port 53, restart it, if needed
 >
 > 2\.
 Running backup using vSphere volume snapshot:
 >